 In the real world, there are 6 most common wine faults.
 This is what they’re about:

 What is TCA?

-When Chlorophenols found in certain pesticides and wood preservatives, get in contact with wood, they can be transformed by fungi into TCA and other bad smelling molecules.
-Because most of the wood surrounding us is treated with preservatives so it doesn’t rot, the contamination come from anywhere.
+When Chlorophenols, molecules found in certain pesticides and wood preservatives, get in contact with wood, they can be transformed by fungi into TCA and other bad smelling agents.
+Because most of the wood surrounding us is treated with preservatives —so it doesn’t rot—, the contamination comes from anywhere.